NaokoSuga/gentrification_yelp/README.md

 <h3>Detecting Gentrification using Machine Learning Algorithms</h3>
 <b>Only Williamsburg and Bushwick have been examined in depth so far - could this be generalized and applied across the entire NYC area? </b><br>
 Machine learning algorithms are used to detect if the area is:<br>
-<b>・ Gentrifying:</b> the area that was low-income in 1990 and experienced rent growth above the median SBA rent growth between 1990 and 2010-2014<br>
 <UL>
+<LI><b>Gentrifying:</b> the area that was low-income in 1990 and experienced rent growth above the median SBA rent growth between 1990 and 2010-2014<br>
 <LI><b>Non-gentrifying:</b> the areas that started off as low-income in 1990 but experienced more modest growth<br>
 <LI><b>Higher-income:</b> the areas that had higher incomes in 1990<br>
     </UL>
-For classification, Yelp data was combined with demographic data from the 2016 Census<br>
+For classification, Yelp data was combined with demographic data from the 2016 Census.<br>
 <img align="center" src="images_README/final_project_gentrificaition_yelp_classification_comparison.png" width="400" height="80">
 <img align="left" src="images_README/final_project_gentrificaition_yelp_random_forest.png" width="500" height="500">
 <img align="left" src="images_README/final_project_gentrificaition_yelp_AUC.png" width="300" height="250">